siudesu/BinaryArchive/DOCUMENTATION.md

 </br>

 # *.load
-<div style="background-color:#23CBFF10;font-size:16px;vertical-align:middle;padding:5px"> Syntax: MODULE.load( options ) </div>

-- Loads a binary archive.
-This function takes a single argument, `options`, which is a table with basic parameters listed below.
-- Returns a `binaryArchiveData` table that can be used to toggle between multiple archives.
+Loads a binary archive.
+Returns a `binaryArchiveData` [Table](https://docs.coronalabs.com/api/type/Table.html) that can be used to toggle between multiple archives.

+### Syntax:

+- MODULE.load( options )

 ### Parameters:

+- options (required)
+	- [Table](https://docs.coronalabs.com/api/type/Table.html).
+Containing the following basic parameters:

 		- signature (optional)
 		   - [String](https://docs.coronalabs.com/api/type/String.html).
 An ID for the archive file header.
 If none provided it will use default value.
 Default is `"BA22"`.

 		- file (required)
 		   - [String](https://docs.coronalabs.com/api/type/String.html).
 Relative path to binary archive in your Solar2D project.

 		- enableCache (optional)
 		   - [Boolean](https://docs.coronalabs.com/api/type/Boolean.html).
 Enable or disable the caching of binary data when fetched, minimizing disk access.
 Default is `false`.
 			 > Note: If set `true` then `*.clearCache()` or ` *.clearBinaryData()` should be used respectively to free up memory.

-- imageSuffix (required if set in config.lua)
+		- imageSuffix (*required*)
 		   - [Table](https://docs.coronalabs.com/api/type/Table.html).
 If [dynamic image selection](https://docs.coronalabs.com/guide/basics/configSettings/index.html#dynamic-image-selection) is configured in `config.lua`, then it must also be provided here.

-> Note: When an archive is loaded it's active automatically.
+> Note: When an archive is loaded it is automatically set active.

 </br>